-TOM FITZALAN HOWARD, CBE (Acting Chair)
+TOM FITZALAN HOWARD, CBE (Chair)

 Since retiring from her professional career in social housing within a large group of Housing Associations based in East Anglia, Jenny has worked as an independent consultant operating at a senior level within a variety of public, private and voluntary sector organisations.
 Her work has included a variety of roles including, Chairman and Trustee, Interim CEO and Senior Management roles to facilitate mergers, acquisitions, organisational development, and change.
 Her interests include community development, housing, health and social care and the sustainability of the voluntary sector.
 Jenny dedicates much of her working time in support of health and social care and voluntary sector organisations.